Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-4/index.md

 - Recognize that alarms/alerts exist
 - Identify how tags are used in cost allocation

 AWS offers you a pay-as-you-go approach for pricing for the vast majority of our cloud services.
-With AWS you pay only for the individual services you need, for as long as you use them, and without requiring long-term contracts or complex licensing.
-AWS pricing is similar to how you pay for utilities like water and electricity.
+With AWS, you pay only for the individual services you need for as long as you use them and without requiring long-term contracts or complex licensing.
+AWS pricing is similar to paying for utilities like water and electricity.
 You only pay for the services you consume, and once you stop using them, there are no additional costs or termination fees.
 - [AWS Billing and Cost Management Documentation](https://docs.aws.amazon.com/account-billing/index.html)

 ##### PRICING PLANS FOR EC2
-- On-demand is the easiest, but most expensive
+- On-demand is the easiest but most expensive
 - Spot instances allow you to bid on excess capacity (up to 90% savings), but instances can be terminated at any time
 - Reserved offers 30-60% savings for reservations of 1-3 years
 - Savings Plans combine on-demand and reserved; you receive savings on the commitment of 1-3 years and then get on-demand pricing after that